Felony & Misdemeanor Crimes in Iowa & Nebraska

 - Forgery

 In Iowa, misdemeanors are categorized as simple, aggravated, and serious.
-Felony charges are categorized by class from Class A to Class D. Felony and misdemeanor charges may be brought against residents of Iowa for the following crimes:
+Felony charges are categorized by class, from Class A felonies to Class D felonies.
+Felony and misdemeanor charges may be brought against residents of Iowa for these crimes:

 - Theft